zendesk/resque-disable-job/README.md

 ### Disabling a Job

-In your application's console you can use the `Resque::Plugins::DisableJob.disable_job` method to disable a job.
+In your application's console you can use the `Resque::Plugins::DisableJob::Job.disable_job` method to disable a job.

-`Resque::Plugins::DisableJob.disable_job(job_name, matching_arguments, ttl = 3600)`
+`Resque::Plugins::DisableJob::Job.disable_job(job_name, matching_arguments, ttl = 3600)`

 Note: By default, each rule has a ttl of 1 hour.
 This is because disabling a job should be a temporary action.